Ido-Kadosh/expense-tracker-backend/README.md

 npm start
 ```

+## Populating Database

-# You will also need to populate a mongoDB collection to view data
+You will need to populate mongoDB's database in order to access data.

 You can do this by opening the project's folder and running
 ```